-3.4 Full Mission Profile
+D. Full Mission Profile

-To illustrate the full mission profile, Figure 7 and Figure 8 represent the trajectory of the pole-sitter spacecraft, including the launch phase, operational phases and north-to-south transfers: Figure 7 refers to the pure SEP mission and Figure 8 to the hybrid propulsion one.
+Finally, to illustrate the full mission profile, Fig. 8 and Fig. 9 represent the trajectory of the pole-sitter spacecraft, including the launch phase, operational phases and north-to-south transfers.
+Fig. 8 refers to the pure SEP mission, Fig. 9 to the hybrid propulsion one.
 Both figures represent the Ariane 5 option; the trajectory followed by the Soyuz option is very similar.
-In each figure, the plots (a) are in an Earth-centered synodic reference frame (Earth and Lagrange points L_1 and L_2 are represented with dots), while the plots (b) are in an inertial, Sun-centered reference frame (the Sun represented with a dot, and the orbit of the Earth with a solid black line).
+In each figure, the plot (a) is in an Earth-centered synodic reference frame (Earth and Lagrange points L_1 and L_2 are represented with dots), while the plot (b) is in an inertial, Suncentered reference frame (the Sun represented with a dot, and the orbit of the Earth with a solid black line).
 Note that in plots (b) the z-direction is not to scale with x and y, in order to appreciate the out-of-plane displacement of the pole-sitter, which would otherwise be too small with respect to the orbit of the Earth.

-Figure 7.
-Pure SEP mission trajectory (Ariane 5 launch) in synodic reference frame (a) and inertial Sun-centered reference frame (b).
+Fig. 8 Pure SEP mission trajectory (Ariane 5 launch) in synodic reference frame (a) and inertial Suncentered reference frame (b).

-Figure 8.
-Hybrid propulsion mission trajectory (Ariane 5 launch) in synodic reference frame (a) and inertial Sun-centered reference frame (b).
+Fig. 9 Hybrid propulsion mission trajectory (Ariane 5 launch) in synodic reference frame (a) and inertial Sun-centered reference frame (b).